-with the right hand side called the {\it Brownian directed polymer} or {\it O'Connell-Yor polymer} as it was originally introduced by O'Connell and Yor \cite{OY01}.
-The role of the noise is played here by $N$ independent Brownian motions and the polymer paths are piecewise constant paths with (upwards) jumps at times $t_1,...,t_{N-1}$, that start at level $1$ and time $0$ and end at level $N$ and time $t$. \end{itemize} Let us now come back to the question of whether the bottom row in the above variations of $\rsk$ dynamics evolves as a Markov process with respect to its own filtration (meaning the information generated by the history of the process).
-Since the whole Gelfand-Tsetlin pattern $\sfZ(t)$ (we think of time $t$ either discrete or continuous) evolves as a Markov process and its bottom row can be regarded as a function of $\sfZ(t)$, which is nothing more than the projection, we are led to the following elementary question: 3mm {\it When is a function of a Markov process Markov itself, with respect to its own filtration ?} 3mm A criterion for this has been provided by Pitman and Rogers \cite{RP81} and is the following:
+Let us now come back to the question of whether the bottom row in the above variations of $\rsk$ dynamics evolves as a Markov process with respect to its own filtration (meaning the information generated by the history of the process).
+Since the whole Gelfand-Tsetlin pattern $\sfZ(t)$ (we think of time $t$ either discrete or continuous) evolves as a Markov process, its bottom row can be regarded as a function of $\sfZ(t)$, which is nothing other than the projection.
+We are, then, led to the following general and fundamental question: 3mm {\it When is a function of a Markov process Markov itself, with respect to its own filtration ?} 3mm A criterion for this has been provided by Pitman and Rogers \cite{RP81}.